msuchane/bugzilla_query/README.md

-= bugzilla_query
+# bugzilla_query

 Access bugs on a remote Bugzilla instance.

-WARNING: This crate is in early stages of development.
+**WARNING**: This crate is in early stages of development.
 The interface will change, and it might not work at all in your environment.

-== Description
+## Description

 The `bugzilla_query` crate is a Rust library that can query a Bugzilla instance using its REST API.
 It returns a strongly typed representation of the requested bugs.

 This library provides no functionality to create or modify bugs.
 The access is read-only.

-== Usage
+## Usage

 To be added.